dashingsoft/pyarmor/src/examples/README.md

     `PyInstaller`, `py2exe`, `py2app` or `cx_Freeze`.

-Not only those scripts, but also some really examples are distributed with Pyarmor.
-Just open a command window, follow the instructions in this document, learn how to use Pyarmor by these examples.
+Not only those scripts, but also some really examples are distributed with PyArmor.
+Just open a command window, follow the instructions in this document, learn how to use PyArmor by these examples.

 In the rest sections, assume that Python is installed, it can be called `python`.
-And Pyarmor has been installed in the `/path/to/pyarmor`.
+And PyArmor has been installed in the `/path/to/pyarmor`.

 Shell commands will shown for Unix-based systems.
 Windows has